 This module forms part of the postgraduate framework and can also be taken as a stand-alone module.
 There are 2 face to face day which are not compulsory to attend but recommended.
 For those not able to attend materials will be available online too.

 It has been developed to meet the required needs of older people in clinical care settings.
 Many older patients have complex and co-morbid health conditions and their healthcare requirements exceed the traditional remit of the clinical specialty.
-It is suitable for nursing staff with a first level degree who care for older people as all or part of their patient population.
+It is suitable for nursing staff or registered health professionals with a first level degree who care for older people as all or part of their patient population.

 The module offers a blended approach to learning, combining face to face study days with work-based learning supported by online material for the duration of the module.
 The module offers you easy access to web resources and documents required for your studies as well as facilitating discussions and the exchange of ideas with fellow students and tutors.